India Gambling Regulation

 Gambling Regulators in Different Indian States

-Gambling RegulatorsAs previously mentioned, India is a republic that comprises 28 states and 8 territories, with gambling (when legal) being largely regulated on a state level.
+Gambling RegulatorsAs previously mentioned, India is a republic that comprises 28 states and 8 union territories, with gambling (when legal) being largely regulated at the state level.
 In the state of Sikkim, there are two separate regulators for remote and physical gambling.
-Online gaming and sports betting fall under the regulatory remit of the Finance, Revenue, and Expenditure Department, whereas the landbased sector is overseen by the Tourism Department.
+Online gaming and sports betting fall under the regulatory remit of the Finance, Revenue, and Expenditure Department, whereas the land-based sector is overseen by the Tourism Department.

 Horse race betting in states other than Sikkim is regulated by the local turf clubs where the races take place.
-Skill games like poker lack specific regulators in most Indian states, the only exception being the state of Nagaland.
+Skill games like poker lack specific regulators in most Indian states; the only exception is the state of Nagaland.
 The Nagaland Finance Commissioner issues the licenses for online poker and oversees skill-based gambling activities.

 Closing Thoughts

-Closing ThoughtsTo wrap things up, the regulatory landscape in India is a bit complex as laws vary from state to state.
-Few states allow for legal gambling but the allowed forms of betting are again state-specific.
+Closing ThoughtsTo wrap things up, the regulatory landscape in India is complex because laws vary from state to state.
+Few states allow legal gambling, and the permitted forms of betting are again state-specific.
 State governments do not actively prosecute players who bet on offshore gaming sites.
-However, users still face some issues that predominantly have to do with failed payments and blocked domains.
+However, users still face issues predominantly related to failed payments and blocked domains.

-The All India Gaming Federation (AIGF) has approached the country’s Prime Minister requesting the Directorate of Enforcement (ED) to take action against foreign betting sites that service locals without authorization.
+The All India Gaming Federation (AIGF) has approached the country’s Prime Minister, requesting the Directorate of Enforcement (ED) to take action against foreign betting sites that serve locals without authorization.
 The organization argues that such websites operate in violation of the 2000 Information Technology Act.

-To end our article on a more positive note, Indian punters could potentially see state-wide legal sports betting in the near future.
-The question of whether or not sports wagering is based on skill is pending before the Supreme Court of India.
-If the high judicial body determines sports wagering relies on skill rather than chance, it most likely would exempt it from the state gaming enactments so that most states could start offering it legally to their residents.
+To end on a more positive note, Indian punters could potentially see statewide legal sports betting in the near future.
+The question of whether sports wagering is based on skill is pending before the Supreme Court of India.
+If the court determines that sports wagering relies on skill rather than chance, it would most likely exempt it from state gaming enactments, allowing most states to offer it legally to their residents.